VaibhaviShreya/Eth_mod2/README.md

 ## Deployment

-1. Compile the smart contracts:
+1. Deploy the smart contract to a local Hardhat network:
     ```
-    npx hardhat compile
-    ```

-2. Deploy the smart contract to a local Hardhat network:
-    ```
     npx hardhat node
     ```

-3. In a new terminal, run the deployment script:
+2. In a new terminal, run the deployment script:
     ```
     npx hardhat run scripts/deploy.js --network localhost
     ```

-4. Note the deployed contract address from the output.
+3. Note the deployed contract address from the output.

 ## Frontend Setup